 Dr. Vikram Sarabhai received the Shanti Swarup Bhatnagar Medal in 1962.
 The nation honored him awarding Padma Bhushan in 1966 and Padma Vibhushan (posthumously) in 1972.

-And recently the ongoing mission Chandrayaan-2 have payload named after him called as Vikram Lander.
+And recently the ongoing mission Chandrayaan-2 has a payload named after him called Vikram Lander.